smikhalevski/roqueform/README.md

 };
 ```

-Now, when user would update the input value, the `rootField` would be updated.
-The single argument passed to `children`
+Now, when a user would update the input value, the `rootField` would be updated.
+The single argument passed to
-render function is the field passed as a `field` prop to the `Field` component.
+`children` render function is the field passed as a `field` prop to the `Field` component.

-It is unlikely that you would use form with a single literal field.
+It is unlikely that you would use a form with a single literal field.
 Most of the time multiple derived fields are
 required:

 ```tsx